 What are you saving for?
 A holiday?
 A new house?
 Something else.
 Reverse engineer your goal so you know exactly how much to save each week.

 - Reduce Waste

-Reducing waste is not only good for your hip pocket, it’s good for the environment.
+Reducing waste is not only good for your hip pocket, but it’s also good for the environment.
 Albert Einstein is famously quoted as saying “doing the same thing over and over and expecting different results is the meaning of insanity”.
-Buying single use items over and over, using them once and throwing them in the bin is an insane waste of money.
+Buying single-use items over and over, using them once and throwing them in the bin is an insane waste of money.

 Switch it around.
 Buy once and use it over and over and save a packet load over the course of the year.